Pedro Rubens David

 Pedro R. David (21 July 1929 – 19 January 2022) was an Argentine magistrate.

 David was born in Villa Clodomiro Hileret, Tucumán, Argentina on 21 July 1929.
 He was first deputy-president of Courtroom II of the Federal Court of Criminal Appeals (Cámara de Casación).
 David is a lawyer (UNT – University of Tucumán), doctor in sociology (Indiana University Bloomington, USA), doctor in law and social sciences (UNT) and doctor in political sciences (UK –University John F. Kennedy).
 He was also a judge Ad-Litem at the United Nations International Criminal Tribunal for the former Yugoslavia, The Hague, The Netherlands, and he specialized in research areas, such as crime prevention, victimology and corruption.
 He founded the University John F. Kennedy and held positions in various universities here: Buenos Aires University, University John F. Kennedy, University of Morón, National University of Salta and National University of Tucumán, and abroad: The University of Hull (England), State University of New Mexico and the University of Zulia (Venezuela).
 David wrote 18 books and published almost 100 articles.

 He died on 19 January 2022, at the age of 92.

 Biography

-Born in 1929 in the province of Tucumán.
-Age 20 he graduated magna cum laude from the School of Law of the university located in his birthplace.
-He did a postgraduate in Law by the National University of Tucumán, another doctorate in Sociology by Indiana University set in the United States and another in Political Sciences by the John F. Kennedy University.
-David was one of the founders of University John F. Kennedy and held many academic positions at the National University of Salta, the National University of Tucumán, the University of Buenos Aires, the University of Morón, the University of New Mexico, the State University of Mexico and Indiana University, United States.
+Born in 1929 in the province of Tucumán, at age 20 David graduated magna cum laude from the School of Law of the university located in his birthplace.
+He did a postgraduate degree in Law at the National University of Tucumán, a doctorate in Sociology at Indiana University, and another in Political Science at the John F. Kennedy University.

+David was one of the founders of University John F. Kennedy and held academic positions at the National University of Salta, the National University of Tucumán, the University of Buenos Aires, the University of Morón, the University of New Mexico, the State University of Mexico and Indiana University, United States.